by Christine Sine

 So what can we do?
 Here are some suggestions from a post I did a couple of years ago that I thought it was worth revisiting.

-As I mentioned in a previous post Halloween Is Coming Resources to Help You Decide What to Do, some Christians see this celebration as evil and like to stay home with lights off.
+As I mentioned in another post Halloween Is Coming – Resources for a Green, Fair Trade, and Ethical Halloween, some Christians see this celebration as evil and like to stay home with lights off.
 Others feel we should participate in ways that engage and redeem the culture and as the practice becomes more popular around the world it is something all of us need to think about.

 Whatever your approach to Halloween I think there are some things that all of us should be aware of.